Power to the Pedal

 Forget “clean coal” it’s a myth, North Sea gas is cleaner than coal but it is still a greenhouse gas emitting fossil fuel, nuclear works but has serous safety issues, solar is great if you have a roof and sunshine, tidal might be OK if you can dam up an estuary, wind is the answer when it is windy.

-But what are you supposed to do when you’re out on your ebike and you;
+But what are you supposed to do when you’re out on your bike and you;

-• fancy watching a film on a large screen LED TV that you happen to have brought with you on a bike ride?
+• fancy watching a film on a large screen LED TV you just happen to have brought with you?

-• want to power a local band giving an outdoor performance?
+• want to power a local band giving an outdoor performance using bicycles?

 The ChiCycle team imagine a green, pedal powered future so we looked into these ideas as fun ways to illustrate how we use electrical energy in every day life.